-The Commission finds and concludes that the Collaborative is the appropriate forum for reviewing potential programs and enhancements to existing DSM/EE programs in DEC's service territory.
-Specifically, the Commission finds that the Collaborative should continue to discuss how to increase program participation and impacts, reduce opt-outs, and the specific recommendations made by witness Allred regarding new programs or enhancements to existing programs.
+The Commission believes that the Collaborative is the appropriate forum for reviewing potential programs and enhancements to existing DSM/EE programs in DEC's service territory.
+Specifically, the Commission finds that the Collaborative should continue to discuss how to increase program participation and impacts, reduce opt-outs, and the specific recommendations made by Mr. Allred regarding new programs or enhancements to existing programs.